Pedestrian Accident Lawyer New York City

 Under the no-fault law, a person can see a specialist, such as an orthopedist or a neurologist, without obtaining a referral from a primary care provider.
 The injured pedestrian can see any specialist who agrees to accept the “no-fault” insurance rate of payment.
 Pedestrian accident victims must bear in mind that the law requires that an application for no-fault benefits be submitted within 30 days of the date of the accident.
 This is one of the shortest time limitations in the law and makes it crucial that legal help is sought as soon as possible.

 Pedestrians may also be entitled to recover for their pain and suffering if their injuries qualify as a “serious injury” as defined in the Insurance Law.
 The “serious injury” requirement is frequently difficult to navigate and laden with potential traps that can prevent accident victims from receiving compensation for their pain and suffering.
 The Vehicle and Traffic Law of New York makes the safety of pedestrians a priority.
 Section 1146 of the law requires that due care be exercised to avoid colliding with a pedestrian notwithstanding any other provision of the law.

 Learn More about Pedestrian Accident Litigation

 Obtaining legal representation as promptly as possible may be essential to protecting your rights if you have been the victim of a pedestrian accident, whether it comes to timely filing necessary paperwork or dealing with the requirements of receiving compensation for pain and suffering.
 Get the experienced attorneys at Levine & Slavit, PLLC on your side so you and your family are able to receive the full rights the law provides.
-Please contact one of our offices through our website or by telephone; we are waiting to help you with your pedestrian accident in New York City.
+Please contact our New York City office, we are waiting to help you with your pedestrian accident case.